 - Official - 8 full-length, real practice tests and content created in partnership with College Board

 - Instant - Get constant feedback and progress so you know where you stand

 We've organized the concepts tested on the ACT/SAT and broken them down so you can do short bursts of prep throughout your day.
 After all, it's better to practice a little bit every day than just cram for 4 hours the night before a test.

 Advanced Placement Examinations (AP)Find colleges and universities that offer credit or placement for AP scores.
 Begin your search by entering the name of the institution below.
 For the most up-to-date AP credit policy information, be sure to check the institution's website.St.
 Petersburg College accepts and grants college course credit for the following tests.
 Students may earn a maximum of 45 credits for such exams.
 A maximum of 35 credits may be earned from IB exams only.
 Please note that you can't be awarded credit for a course you have already taken.

 Sign up to take the PERT at SPC:

 Armed Services Vocational Aptitude Battery (ASVAB)

-The ASVAB will be administered on a date to be determined.
-If you wish to take this test, please see Ms. Jackson in Guidance or Ms. Nolan in Student Services.
+The ASVAB will be administered on December 17th.
+If you wish to take this test, please complete the online form below.
 There is no fee for this test.